 Bed Bugs 101

-My Home Is Clean, How Do I Get Bed Bugs?
+My Home Is Clean.
+How Do I Have Bed Bugs?

-Why Can’t I Find Or See Any Bed Bugs When I Look For Them?
+Why Can’t I See Any Bed Bugs When I Look for Them?

 How Quickly Do Bed Bugs Populate?

-Because, bed bugs survive off of human blood and can live for many months without feeding, so attempts to wait them out are ineffective unless the structure is left for a year or more.
+Bed bugs many need human blood to survive, but they can live for many months without feeding.
+Attempts to wait them out are ineffective unless the structure is left for a year or more.

-Bed bugs life cycle (see picture), begins as an egg, becomes an instar, nymphs and goes through 5 nymph stages to become an adult.
-Because the bugs look different at each stage proper identification is difficult.
+In a bed bug’s life cycle (see picture), an egg becomes an instar, then a nymph, and then goes through five nymph stages to become an adult.
+Because bed bugs look different at each stage, proper identification is difficult.
 The bugs shed their exoskeletons between stages of growth.
-This is referred to as Molting which is “the shedding of the nymph’s exoskeleton”.
-Unless an individual is trained to identify molting their chances of finding them are slim.
+This is referred to as molting, and unless an individual is trained to identify molting, their chances of finding this evidence of bed bugs are slim.

-How Do I Know If I Am Dealing With Bed Bugs And Not Another Type Of Pest If I Cannot Find Any?
+How Do I Know If I Am Dealing With Bed Bugs and Not Another Type of Pest?

-Bed bugs were almost eliminated in the 1950’s but have made a huge resurgence in the last 5-7 years.
+Bed bugs were almost eliminated in the 1950s. but have made a huge resurgence in the last five to seven years.
 There are many reasons why this has occurred.
-One is the reduction of baseboard spraying that used to be done as a preventative bed bug treatment to keep pests out of homes.
+One is the reduction of baseboard spraying, which used to be done as a preventative bed bug treatment to keep pests out of homes.